 |HM 340 A Study in Food Science (3 cr.)|

 |Other Required Courses||8|

 This major does not require a minor.

-*Other track courses also count as HM electives.
+*Other hospitality management courses or additional track courses also count as hospitality management electives.